Kitura/kitura.dev/en/guides/typesafesessions.md

 final class MySession: TypeSafeSession {

-    let sessionId: String                       // Requirement: every session must have an ID
+    let sessionId: String                       // Requirement: every session must have an ID var books: [Book]                           // User-defined type, where Book conforms to Codable

     init(sessionId: String) {                   // Requirement: must be able to create a new (empty) self.sessionId = sessionId              // session containing just an ID.
-Any non-optional }                                           // properties should be assigned default / empty values.
+Assign a default or books = []                              // empty value for any non-optional properties.
+    }
 }

 // Defines the configuration of the user's type: how the cookie is constructed, and how the session is